Teaching models to write kernels; dataset, training, and honest results

 tl.store(out_ptr + offsets, out, mask=mask)

-this pattern repeats across kernels; a few dozen examples are enough for the model to reproduce it reliably.
+This pattern repeats across kernels; a few dozen examples are enough for the model to reproduce it reliably.

 limitations